nicolas2lee/ibmcloud-workshop/terraform/README.md

-# provision your needed ibm cloud service with terraform (is possible)
+# Provision your needed ibm cloud service with terraform (is possible)

 1. create api key for terraform